-Subject to any adjustment required by the Tax Act, the adjusted cost base of a Limited Partner's Units for income tax purposes at any time will generally consist of the aggregate Subscription Price for the Units, increased by the Limited Partner's share of income of the Partnership (including the full amount of the Limited Partner's share of any capital gains realized by the Partnership) for fiscal periods ending before the particular time and reduced by the Limited Partner's share of losses of the Partnership (including the full amount of the Limited Partner's share of any capital losses realized by the Partnership) for fiscal periods ending before the particular time, CEE allocated to such Limited Partner for fiscal periods ending before the particular time and the amount of any Partnership distributions made to the Limited Partner before that time.
+Subject to any adjustment required by the Tax Act, the adjusted cost base of a Limited Partner's Units for income tax purposes at any time will generally consist of the aggregate Subscription Price for the Units, increased by the Limited Partner's share of income of the Partnership (including the full amount of the Limited Partner's share of any capital gains realized by the Partnership) for fiscal periods ending before the particular time and reduced by the Limited Partner's share of losses of the Partnership (including the full amount of the Limited Partner's share of any capital losses realized by the Partnership) for fiscal periods ending before the particular time and reduced by the Limited Partner's share of losses of the Partnership (including the full amount of the Limited Partner's share of any capital losses realized by the Partnership) for fiscal periods ending before the particular time, CEE allocated to such Limited Partner for fiscal periods ending before the partner time and the amount of any Partnership distributions made to the Limited Partner before that time.
 Although the General Partner does not anticipate that an original Limited Partner will have an adjusted cost base for the Limited Partner's Units which is less than zero, the amount of any negative adjusted cost base at the end of a fiscal period of the Partnership will be deemed to be a capital gain of a Limited Partner in the taxation year in which the fiscal period ends and the adjusted cost base of the Units will be increased by the amount of the deemed gain, such that the adjusted cost base will be increased to nil.